 |Full exemption of Rs.
 1000000 claimed||Rs.
 300000 exemption claimed|

 |Interest Payable on Tax||Depending on date of notice||NIL|

 |Penalty u/s 270A||436800/-||NIL|

 Further, if it is treated by IT deptt. as willful attempt to evade tax, then assessee may be punished with rigorous imprisonment for 3 months – 2 years and a separate fine in terms of Section 276C of Income Tax Act, 1961.

 Therefore, in public interest, it is suggested to the retirees not to get misguided from others.
+If govt. had any mood of increasing the limit from back date, it would have amended the provision in Union Budget 2021.
 A huge amount is already received at the time of retirement and they should not go for saving a small amount of tax knowingly that it is wrong.
 Age after retirement should be age of peaceful happy and tension-free living.